 For this CEO, it was at this point in time when he contacted Rhythm Systems to inquire about having a facilitated onsite session.
 The session went really well, and the team commented that it was one of the most productive two days they’d spent together in a very long time.

-Feeling the pain of doing your own Annual or Quarterly Planning Sessions?
+Feeling the pain of poor Annual or Quarterly Planning facilitation?

 Here are some tips as well as why you might consider working with an experienced outside facilitator.

 - Planning doesn’t happen “on the fly.”
 Effective Annual and Quarterly Planning facilitation is a rhythmic event that happens every single year in preparation for the year or quarter ahead.
 It shouldn’t be the last thing you think of; it’s important and as such, it deserves everyone’s commitment.
 Therefore, get the dates scheduled as soon as you can.
 You’ll know you’re a step closer to being a disciplined organization when your executive team anticipates the Annual and Quarterly Planning Sessions.
 In addition, since your team will be away from their offices, they need to make sure that deadlines are met, customers are satisfied, etc.